ycm-core/YouCompleteMe/README.md

 `--enable-framework`).
 You can check with `:py3 import sys; print( sys.version )`.

-For neovim users, our policy is to require the latest released version.
+For Neovim users, our policy is to require the latest released version.
-Currently, neovim 0.5.0 is required.
-Please note that some features are not availble in Neovim, and Neovim is not officially supported.
+Currently, Neovim 0.5.0 is required.
+Please note that some features are not available in Neovim, and Neovim is not officially supported.

 #### Supported Compilers